-We’d all rather go to the friend’s house that is welcoming and warm, instead of the acquaintance who pays no attention to you, right?
+We’d all rather go to the friend’s house that is welcoming and warm; instead of the acquaintance who pays no attention to you, right?
 Guess what – it’s the same with customers!
-As a windshield repair technician and/or small business owner, you have the advantage when it comes to building customer rapport that keeps them coming back and referring new-comers.
+How are you treating your customers?
+As a windshield repair technician and/or small business owner, you have the advantage when it comes to building customer rapport that keeps them coming back and referring newcomers.
 Why?
-Because YOU are the one who’s directly interacting and influencing the customer, working to build a strong connection.
+Because YOU are the one who’s directly interacting and influencing the customer, working to build a strong relationship and ultimately a connection.

-4. Engage your Customer – Whether it’s with social media, email or snail mail, your website, or other online tools, engage current and new customers with questions, promotions, or fun information.
-This helps set you apart from the competition and gives your business a personality that your customers will want to do business with.
+- Engage your Customer – Whether it’s with social media, email or snail mail, your website, or other online tools, engage current and new customers with questions, promotions, or fun information.
+This helps set you apart from the competition.
+It also gives your business a personality that your customers will want to do business with.